yeonghoon123/yeonghoon123/README.md

 ### Hi there 👋

 My name is Young-Hoon Kim, who dreams of becoming a developer.
+My job is SoyNet and I'm in Sunae.
 <br>
 **yeonghoon123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 <br>